ndrewtl/airspace-jekyll/_posts/2017-11-11-popchange.md

 ```

 <a name="map"></a>
-We are not all set to make our map!
+We are now all set to make our map!
 This is a simple map we will make using `ggplot2`, it doesn't have topography, or cities and roads.
 Instead, it presents a stylised view of European countries and focuses on where the different populations are located and how they have changed.

 We are using the `viridis` package for the colour palette of the points.
 The `viridis` package contains four colour palettes, which are friendly to colour blind people, and they look quite nice in general.